 For different reasons, ethical fashion has a price.

 - The raw materials used are 100% natural.
-The linen used is French as all the transformation steps are in France.
+The linen used is French and transformed in France (knitting) and in Poland (spinning).
 It is not a mix of fibres, conventional or synthetic fabrics which would enable to lower the price.

 - Our fabrics are GOTS-certified, the only existing organic certification in the textile industry.

-- Our t-shirts are handmade in our Comme Avant workshop, using traditional machines.
+- Our t-shirts are handmade in our Comme Avant workshop, using industrial machines.
 We produce less than 20 garments per day.

 For our clothes to be accessible to as many people as possible, we chose a fair cost.
 A cost that ensures a high quality handmade t-shirt.